Codecademy/docs/content/swift/concepts/classes/classes.md

 ### `var`, `init()`, and `func`

-Variables can be defined using the keyword `var`, followed by the variable name, and a value assignment.
+Variables can be defined with the following steps:

+1. Use the `var` keyword.
+2. Provide a variable name.
+3. Assign a value with `=`.

 `init()` is a special method that gets called when a class instance is created.
 It can take any number of arguments in the form of `property: DataType`.
 The `self` keyword refers to the instance itself.